Time Zones in United Kingdom

 what is the dialing code for United Kingdom?

 The international dialing code for the United Kingdom is +44.
-If you are calling a London office, a hotel in Edinburgh, or a supplier in Birmingham from abroad, +44 is the country code used before the local number.
+If you are calling a UK number from abroad for a hotel booking, client meeting, or family contact, you begin the number with +44 before the local number format.